HMPO/hmpo-form-wizard/README.md

 The wizard shares journey step history with other wizards through a journey model on the session.
 The is exposed as `req.journeyModel`.
 The history is available as `req.journeyModel.get('history')`.

+Further details of core model functionality can be found in the README for the [hmpo-model](https://github.com/HMPO/hmpo-model)

 ## Error handling

 The app should provide error middleware that redirects to the location specified by the `redirect` property of the error.
 This is to allow any error to be intercepted before redirection occurs.